 According to the New Jersey Department of Health, MEK is absorbed by inhalation or through skin contact.

-It can cause rashes, drying or cracking of your skin, affect breathing, severely irritate or burn the eyes, irritate the nose and throat through breathing it in.
+It can cause rashes, drying or cracking of your skin, affect breathing, severely irritate or burn the eyes, irritate the nose and throat if you breathe it in.

 High exposure to MEK can damage the nervous system and the brain.